bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

 - States have been dramatically simplified: there is no longer a “state stack”.
 To queue a transition to the next state, call `NextState::set`
 - Strings can no longer be used as a `SystemLabel` or `SystemSet`.
 Use a type, or use the system function instead.

+#### Multiple fixed timesteps

+Only one fixed timestep is supported.
+If you were relying on this functionality, you should swap to using timers, via the on_timer(MY_PERIOD) run condition.

 ### [Pipelined Rendering](https://github.com/bevyengine/bevy/pull/6503)

 <div class="migration-guide-area-tags">